mc-imperial/shader-compiler-bugs/htc-one-m7/wrong_images/large-v100-ec79d13f501f1cd8_inv_variant_84/README.md

 # Actual Results:
 The shaders render significantly different images, which they should not.
 See the included screenshots.
-The recipient is gives a red image.
+The recipient gives a red image.
 The variant gives a black image.